soypat/binarylings/README.md

 ```
 should print out failed test reports since there currently is no solution.

-Upon solving the problem you should see the following text be printed on running test:
+Upon solving the problem by modifying [`./exercises/002-overflow/overflow.go`](exercises/002-overflow/overflow.go) you should see the following text be printed on running test:

 ```
 ok      github.com/soypat/binarylings/exercises/002-overflow